 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Compact Cameras For Travel - Spring 2023 Reviews
+The 5 Best Compact Cameras For Travel - Fall 2024

 Best Compact Cameras For Travel

-Point-and-shoot cameras are a natural choice for travel thanks to their compact sizes and built-in zoom lenses, making it a breeze to capture all your memories abroad without carrying a bulky kit.
-While smartphone cameras have continued to improve, and they're more often than not the camera you've already got on you, some point-and-shoots offer improved image quality with larger sensors than the ones typically found in phones, while others offer wider zoom ranges that you simply can't get with the physically limited lenses on your smartphone.
+Point-and-shoot cameras are a natural choice for travel thanks to their compact sizes and built-in zoom lenses, making it a breeze to capture all your memories abroad without having to lug around a bulky kit with multiple lenses.
+While smartphone cameras have continued to improve, and they're usually the camera you've already got on you, some point-and-shoots offer improved image quality with larger sensors than the ones typically found in phones, while others offer longer zoom ranges that you simply can't get with the physically limited lenses on your smartphone.

-We've bought and tested over 80 cameras in our lab, and below, you'll find our recommendations for the best compact cameras to get for travel.
+We've bought and tested over 110 cameras in our lab, and below, you'll find the best travel cameras to buy in 2024.
 If you don't mind carrying a larger kit with interchangeable lenses, check out our picks for the best mirrorless cameras for travel.
-If you're looking to take beautiful images of destination vistas, you might also want to check out the best cameras for landscape photography.
+If you're specifically after beautiful landscape shots of destination vistas, you might also want to check out our best cameras for landscape photography.
 Alternatively, if you're less interested in snapping places and more interested in the people that populate them, see our picks for the best street photography cameras.

 1. Best Compact Camera For Travel